Re-elect Linda Cook, Regional Councillor Ward 2

 Affordable housing goes hand in hand with responsible development practices that include infrastructure planning, residential property tax, essential services, and amenities that provide for community development.
 Social housing is an issue that needs to be recognized and addressed.

 An advocate and ally for those with special needs, Linda is passionate about creating accessible playgrounds and recreation spaces for all – not just in Ward 2, but across the city.
-This should be a planning standard and not be about cost.
+This should be a planning standard.

-Accessibility also includes access to adequate funding to support ongoing Ward concerns such as road repairs, curbs, sidewalks and park maintenance.
-Funding from the income received from the Pickering Casino could be used to increase the budget to fund these necessary repairs.
+Accessibility also includes access to adequate funding to support ongoing Ward concerns such as road repairs, curbs, sidewalks and park maintenance, bridge repairs, solar lighting and public art.
+Funds from the income received from the Pickering Casino fund the development of art in our public spaces.

 Accountability

 Pickering residents deserve barrier-free access to Council, with a Council that listens to community input to policy.
-Linda is in support of the creation of a Lobbyist Registry to improve accountability between the city, Council and citizens.
-A lobbyist registry is needed to create a culture of open, transparent and accountable government.
-Linda plans to bring back the defeated motion to Council to institute a lobbyist registry.
+Linda voted in support of the creation of a Lobbyist Registry to improve accountability between the city, Council and citizens.
+A lobbyist registry was needed to create a culture of open, transparent and accountable government.

 Environment